 Landscape Information

-Founded in 1890 through the beneficence of John D. Rockefeller, the historic center of this 211-acre campus was built on a 3-block parcel donated by Marshall Field in the Hyde Park neighborhood.
-Architect Henry Ives Cobb conceived the quadrangular arrangement, in which thirty neo-Gothic buildings enclose six courtyards.
-O.C.
-Simonds created a picturesque setting around the quadrangles with informal clusters of plantings and meandering paths.
-In 1901, John Charles Olmsted for Olmsted Brothers created a formal, axial master plan for the campus.
-Simple angular paths and lawns with stately American elm trees produced an understated formality, and campus-wide coherence was maintained through the stylistic uniformity of the architecture and spatial symmetry.
+Founded in 1890 through the beneficence of John D. Rockefeller, the historic center of this now 217-acre campus was built on a three-block parcel donated by Marshall Field.
+Architect Henry Ives Cobb conceived the quadrangular arrangement, in which 30 Collegiate Gothic buildings enclose six courtyards.
+In 1901 landscape gardener O.C.
+Simonds created a Picturesque setting around the quadrangles with informal clusters of plantings and meandering paths.
+The following year Olmsted Brothers created an axial master plan with lawns and linear paths framed by stately American elm trees producing an understated formality; campus-wide coherence was maintained through the stylistic uniformity of the architecture and spatial symmetry.